wballard/starphleet/index.md

 ```

 #### authorized\_keys/
-A directory containing containing public key files, one key per file, which allows ssh access to the ships as follows:
+A directory containing public key files, one key per file, which allows ssh access to the ships as follows:

 ```bash
 $ ssh admiral@<ship_ip>